amcm329/code_of_duty_nasa_space_apps_2024/README.md

 ```
 .
-├── scripts/        # Scripts used for the creation and deploy of the dashboard
+├── scripts/        # Scripts used for the creation and deployment of the dashboard
 ├── src/            # All the notebooks and datasets necessary for the pre-processing and training.
 ├── static/         # All images used in the project
 ├── css/            # Style files for the dashboard.